 Here’s an updated look at the local real estate market, and how much it costs to buy a house in Portland in 2020.
 Let’s start by looking at recent home price trends.

-Home prices across the metro area are expected to continue rising through the end of 2017, and probably into 2018 as well.
-But economists are predicting some normalization, in terms of year-over-year appreciation.
+While home prices across the metro area are expected to fall another 1.5% over the next year, according to Zillow, economists are predicting some normalization, in terms of year-over-year appreciation.
 So we probably won’t see any more double-digit annual growth in Portland house values.

 While home prices in Portland have remained steady since mid-2017, they’ve risen quite sharply over the past decade, going from as low as $229,000 in 2012 to $422,500 today.
 The bottom line here is that the cost of buying a home in Portland has risen significantly over the last couple of years.
-And it will probably rise further through the end of 2017 and into 2018.
 So a strong case could be made for buying a house sooner rather than later.

 A Look at Closing Costs